Tulane Home Tulane Shield logo linking to site home page

 Biography

-Adam Feibelman is Sumter Davis Marks Professor of Law and Director of the Center on Law and the Economy.
-His teaching and research focus on bankruptcy law, regulation of financial institutions, legal issues related to sovereign debt and international monetary law.
+Adam Feibelman's teaching and research focus on bankruptcy law, regulation of financial institutions, legal issues related to sovereign debt and international monetary law.

 He joined the Tulane faculty in 2009.
 Prior to that, he was a faculty member at the University of North Carolina School of Law and University of Cincinnati School of Law and taught as a Bigelow Fellow at the University of Chicago.
 He clerked for Judge Gilbert S. Merritt of the U.S. Court of Appeals for the Sixth Circuit.